 Prepare ahead When possible.

 Keep in mind that not all produce can be prepared in advance and most are best if cooked the same day.
-Other items can be prepped ahead of time and tucked into the freezer to be used at a later date.
+Other items can be prepped ahead of time and tucked into the fridge or freezer to be used at a later date.

 Make large batches of meals and pre-portion the leftovers.